Cameroon–Nigeria border: History

 When the First World War broke out in 1914, Britain and France invaded Cameroon and eventually defeated the Germans in 1916. on 22 July 1922, Cameroon became a League of Nations mandate, with the vast majority of the colony going to France, and smaller areas along the Nigerian border (Northern Cameroons and Southern Cameroons, the former split into two sections) in the west to Britain.
 A British Order in Council of 26 June 1923 stated that thenceforth the British mandated areas would be considered administratively to form part of Nigeria.
 The boundary between the British and French mandates was delimited in 1930 and then finalised on 9 January 1931.
 This mandate/trusteeship arrangement was affirmed by the UN in 1946.
 On 2 August that same year Britain finalised the border between Northern and Southern Cameroon, which today forms much of the Taraba State section of the border.

 As the movement for decolonisation grew in the post-Second World War era, Britain and France gradually granted more political rights and representation for their African colonies.
 Cameroon gained full independence in January 1960, followed by Nigeria in October.
 In February 1961 a plebiscite was held on the future of Britain's Cameroon mandate, as a result of which Northern Cameroons voted to join Nigeria and Southern Cameroon voted to join Cameroon, thereby fixing the border at its current position.

 In 1994 a long-simmering dispute over the ownership of the Bakassi peninsula was forwarded to the International Court of Justice, ruling that the territory belonged to Cameroon in 2002.
 Despite considerable opposition to the ruling within Nigeria, the peninsula was handed to Cameroon during the period 2006–08.
 Opposition within Bakassi to Cameroonian annexation has led to the Bakassi conflict, which has merged to some degree with the wider Anglophone Crisis in the country, with vocal demands for the separation of the former Southern Cameroons as Ambazonia.
 The far north of the border meanwhile has been heavily affected by the Boko Haram insurgency in recent years.

+On June 27, 2024, Cameroon and Nigeria reach an agreement during the 20th extraordinary session of their joint commission.
+Nigeria agrees not to refer the matter to the International Court of Justice to resolve the last remaining disputed border points.